node-class-may-2023/ComIT_Node/browserapi.md

 [Exercise 14](./exercises/browser/ex_14.md)

 * Now we know that the window object has a `onload` property that accepts a function as value that will be executed once the document is loaded
-* Everytime we assign a function to an event property is called event handler, in this case we're hadling the window load event
+* Every time we assign a function to an event property is called event handler, in this case we're handling the window load event

 **FROM NOW ON USE THE LOAD HANDLER ON YOUR BROWSER EXERCISES TO MAKE SURE IT'S LOADED**